opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 These endpoints define how a list of tilesets can be associated to an OGC API collection.

 For vector tiles, you can retrieve the tileset list of a given collection with ```/collections/{collectionId}/tiles```.
-For instance, the sample bellow is extracted from the response to this request:
+For instance, the sample below is extracted from the response to this request:

 <https://demo.ldproxy.net/daraa/collections/StructureSrf/tiles?f=json>